NandemoStudios/PlanetGame/README.md

 # Planet Game
-Planet game is still in development, but will give the player the ability to move around a 2D galaxy and do what they please.
+This game will allow the player to explore a 2D galaxy, and create planets, suns and moons to explore and simulate.

+## Features

+- Planet Rendering
+- Orbiting Planets
+- Camera Movement
+- Window Scaling

+## Upcoming Features

+- Creating custom solar systems
+- Texturing planets
+- More Complex orbits
+- Generation of planets